Mass media in Afghanistan: Television

 With a combination of national news and political programs, original reality TV shows, American programs like "24", ARIA TV has been the first exclusive channel for children and teenagers, while TOLO (TV channel) is one of the most watched station.
 Saad Mohseni, chairman of Tolo's parent company, MOBY Group, said Moby's revenues are in the $20 million range and the media company operates at a profit.
 Lemar TV, which broadcasts in Pashto language, is a sister channel of Tolo.
 Another channel that is mostly in Pashto is Shamshad TV, which is owned by another Afghan group.
 Sharq TV is another channel that broadcasts in Pashto in the Eastern zone of Afghanistan, it is owned by Shaiq Network.
-Baano TV is a women-dedicated channel started in July 2017.
+Baano TV is a women-dedicated channel that started in July 2017.